 —The FTM frame transmitted by the responder to initiator shall use the first path AWVs obtained during First Path Beamforming Training as described in 10.39.9.6 First Path Beamgorming Training [802.11ay D1.2].

-—The Ack frame transmitted by the initiator to the responder shall use the first path AWVs obtained during First Path Beamforming Training as described in 10.39.9.6 First Path Beamgorming Training [802.11ay D1.2].
+—The Ack frame transmitted by the initiator to the responder shall use the first path AWVs obtained during First Path Beamforming Training as described in 10.39.9.6 First Path Beamforming Training [802.11ay D1.2].

 —If the Ack frame for a transmitted FTM frame is not received, the RSTA may retransmit the FTM frame.
-In this case, the RSTA shall send a FTM frame with the same Action frame body as the Fine Timing Measurement frame for which the Ack was not received, except for updating the Dialog Token if it was nonzero, and a new random sequence shall be used.
+In this case, the RSTA shall send a FTM frame with the same Action frame body as the Fine Timing Measurement frame for which the Ack was not received, except for updating the Dialog Token if it was nonzero, and a new Secure TRN Sequence shall be used.
 The Sequence Number in the MAC header is also updated.

-The initiator shall check if the the TOA & TOD in the new FTM contents it the same as previous FTM frame it received.
+The ISTA shall check if the the TOA & TOD in the new FTM contents is the same as previous FTM frame it received.
 If the content is the same, then the initiator shall discard the previous time stamps its captured, and shall capture a new set of timestamps.

 PHY PART in Section 29.